 This session MUST be recorded, and the recording stored in high-security storage.

 All GLEIF Controllers MUST mutually authenticate each other’s legal identities before proceeding with any further steps.
 An example is each Controller visually presenting one or more legal identity credentials for all other Controllers to verify against the list of initial GLEIF Controllers.

+The Root AID GLEIF Authorized Representative, the Internal Delegated AID GLEIF Authorized Representative and the External Delegated AID GLEIF Authorized Representative are GLEIF Controllers.

 Creation of GLEIF Root AID